trianglegirl/recipes/03-pasta.Rmd

 Meanwhile, for the cheese sauce, melt the butter in a medium saucepan over a medium-high heat then mix in the flour and stir until bubbling.
 Gradually add the milk, whisking constantly, until the mixture is smooth.
 Simmer gently, stirring constantly, until the sauce starts to thicken and remove from heat.
 Assemble the lasagne.
 Sprinkle over the parmesan cheese and bake in the oven for 30-40 minutes, or until bubbling and golden-brown.

-## Leek and Parmesan Risotto {-}

-- 4 spring onions
-- 2 leeks chopped
-- 2 garlic cloves
-- 150g arborio rice
-- 1 glass white wine
-- 750 veg stock

-Bring stock to simmer.
-Heat pan with butter and oil, cook veg for 5min.
-Add rice, stir to coat.
-Add wine and bubble until reduced.
-Add stock a little at a time until rice is tender and ooooozy.
-Serve with parmesan.